5300 Call Report Basics for Credit Unions

 With changes implemented that will have an impact on your credit union’s 5300 Call Report filing, maintaining a high standard of efficiency when filing your next quarterly report is essential.
 Having a firm and knowledgeable grasp of the form is one thing, but keeping up with the latest changes and insights to ensure you’re meeting regulatory expectations is another matter.

 Join FMS for 5300 Call Report for Credit Unions and take full advantage of all the reporting options available to you.
 This three-day virtual program is a must for credit union accounting professionals or anyone aiding in the completion of the report.
 The agenda will cover:

 Ensure you’re armed with the tools to prepare for your next filing and register to attend 5300 Call Report for Credit Unions today!

-- An overview of new regulatory reporting requirements and how best to implement them into your reporting
+- An overview of new regulatory reporting requirements

 - Detailed discussion on all relevant schedule

 - Insights into how you can distinguish the accounting, business, or regulatory rationale behind many of the specific filing orders

 - Tips and techniques to accurately and efficiently prepare your credit union’s regulatory report